25 years after Colosio's historic speech

 It is the time of the Nation.
 It is time to be strong by making Mexico strong.
-It is time to reaffirm values that unite us.
-It is the time of change with a sure course to guarantee peace and tranquillity to our children.
+It is time to reaffirm the values that unite us.
+It is a time of change with a sure course to guarantee peace and tranquillity for our children.

 The only continuity that I propose is that of change; that of the change that conserves the valuable.
 We want a change with responsibility in which no area of national life is forgotten; we want a democratic change for a better economy, for greater social development.
 And today there are the conditions to achieve it; society demands it.

 Today it is clear that the changes cannot be marginal or isolated.
-The path of change runs in the same direction and in the same intensity and urgency in the field of politics, in the field of economics and social welfare.
+The path of change runs in the same direction and with the same intensity and urgency in the field of politics, in the field of economics, and social welfare.

-With firmness, conviction and full confidence, I declare: I want to be President of Mexico to head this new stage of change in Mexico!
+With firmness, conviction, and full confidence, I declare: that I want to be President of Mexico to head this new stage of change in Mexico!

 Friends and friends; friends and friends:

-We are a great Nation because we have remained basically united, but with respect to plurality.
+We are a great nation because we have remained united, but for plurality.

 We want a united Mexico, we want a strong Mexico, we want a sovereign Mexico.
 A Mexico of freedoms, a Mexico with peace, because the channels of democracy and justice are broad.